hlflanagan/draft-flanagan-rfc-framework/README.md

 draft-flanagan-rfc-framework
 ============================

-Initial draft of the RFC Format Framework document
+Early draft of the RFC Format Framework document

+This is a working document and not to be considered in any way final until I say it is.